JSS95/numpy-cython-example/README.md

 You can either download the pre-built binaries for your platform from PyPI, or get the source and build the binaries yourself.

+> (Note) Binaries for MacOS are not distributed because I just couldn't make OpenMP work in CI.

-Building binaries from `.pyx` files requires Cython to be installable in your machine.
+Building binaries from `.pyx` files requires Cython's prerequisits and OpenMP installed in your machine.
 Once it is satisfied, building can be automated thanks to `setuptools`.

 ### Installing from PyPI